microsoft/PackageUploader/README.md

 1. Sign into Partner Center as a user with Manager level account permissions.
 2. Select **Settings** (gear icon) in the top right, and then select **Account Settings**.
 3. In the left pane select **User Management** and then select **Azure AD Applications**.
-4. Select **Create Azure AD application**, select the Azure application you created in the previous steps and then select **Next**.<br>**NOTE:** If your application doesn’t appear, ensure that you created it in the same tenant that’s linked to Partner Center.
+4. Select **Add Azure AD Application**, then click **Add Azure AD Application** again in the pop up that appears.
+Select the Azure application you created in the previous steps and then select **Next**.<br>**NOTE:** If your application doesn’t appear, ensure that you created it in the same tenant that’s linked to Partner Center.
 5. On the top tab, select **Customize permissions**.
 6. Find the product that you want to programmatically upload builds to.
 Grant your Azure application the **Read/Write** permission under **Publishing**.
 For more information, see [Add an Azure AD tenant to your account](https://docs.microsoft.com/partner-center/multi-tenant-account#add-an-azure-ad-tenant-to-your-account).